djinn/Software-Engineering-FAQ/README.md

-# Software Engineering questions from freshers and thier answers
+# Software Engineering questions from freshers and their answers
 Questions we hesitate to ask not to be deemed dumb, stupid or naive.

 What is the difference between Server-Side and Client-Side Programing?